Septima/spatialsuite-s4/README.md

 //Positioning of s4.
 Choose between
 //  'default': In panel-brand if possible, else in panel-middle (menu linie, right justified)
+//  'tool': Use the panel as specified in the profile
 //  'panel-brand': Force s4 to panel-brand
 //  'panel-top': Force s4 to top menu
 //  'panel-middle': Force s4 to menu line (right justified)